-If you have the time, you can check her story out by watching the video below.
+You can check her story by watching the video below if you have the time.

 11. You create opportunities to leave a legacy.

 Now, this is a deal-breaker.
-When you devote your life to creating opportunities for you to leave a legacy, writing is the best approach.
+Writing is the best approach when you devote your life to creating opportunities to leave a legacy.

-Take a look at the works of the greatest writers of all, such as William Shakespeare, Edgar Allan Poe, or Jane Austen, only to name a few.
+Look at the works of the greatest writers, such as William Shakespeare, Edgar Allan Poe, and Jane Austen, to name a few.
 Think about how their works survived over centuries.

 Conclusion – Why Being A Writer Is Awesome?

 If you remain doubtful at this point, I have no other idea how to explain it further.
-It’s either writing isn’t your forte or too cowardly to face the fear of translating your inner world to the physical.
+Writing isn’t your forte, or it’s too cowardly to face the fear of translating your inner world to the physical.

-Our fear of judgment is what I see as the top reason for it.
+I see our fear of judgment as the top reason for it.
 Most people would say it’s perfectionism.
 However, the root of perfectionism, for me, is fear.

-When you fail to overcome it, it’s nearly impossible for you to appreciate this lifelong vocation unless you encounter an event that would challenge it.
+When you fail to overcome it, it’s nearly impossible to appreciate this lifelong vocation unless you encounter an event that would challenge it.

-Not only does it bring wellness for you in every aspect, but writing also does its magic, allowing yourself to be free—allowing your thoughts and imaginations to flow.
+Not only does it bring wellness for you in every aspect, but writing also does its magic, allowing you to be free—allowing your thoughts and imaginations to flow.

 You may be working as a content writer or a copywriter right now.
 Perhaps, you write fiction novels.
-Whatever you’re working on, it is how you value your work that matters.
+Whatever you’re working on, how you value your work matters.

 Trust me.
-When I wrote the last word of my book in 2018, I cried, and I can’t find a logical explanation for that at all.
-It’s just I felt a strange emotion that my tears started to build up and crawl down my face.
+When I wrote the last word of my book in 2018, I cried and couldn’t find a logical explanation.
+I felt a strange emotion as my tears built up and crawled down my face.

-At that moment, I realized I’m in the right profession and, at the same time, a vocation.
+At that moment, I realized I was in the right profession and, at the same time, a vocation.
 I am a writer.
-That’s what I hope you will do the same for yourself, too.
+I hope you will do the same for yourself, too.

 If you have anything to say or add, leave them in the comment section below.
-I truly appreciate it.
+I genuinely appreciate it.
 Thank you! 🙂